MicrosoftDocs/learn/learn-pr/wwl-sci/implement-app-registration/includes/2-plan-your-line-business-application-registration-strategy.md

  -  In the Azure portal, go to the User settings section under Microsoft Entra ID.
  -  Change **Users can register applications** to **No**.

-<a name='tenancy-in-azure-active-directory'></a>

 ## Tenancy in Microsoft Entra ID

-Microsoft Entra ID organizes objects like users and apps into groups called *tenants*.
+Microsoft Entra organizes objects like users and apps into groups called *tenants*.
 Tenants enable an administrator to set policies on the users within the organization and the apps that the organization owns to meet their security and operational policies.

 ### Who can access your app?